nseidm1/LazyLoadingAdapter/README.md

 A highly customizable and extendable lazy loading adapter class.
 This project has countless customization methods, strategic callbacks, and a built in LRU caching system and support for position highlighting.

+The constructor takes 5 params:

+1) context
+2) view  - Your AbsListView or your Gallery Widget
+3) height - The height of your image
+4) width - The width of your image
+5) pathsOrIds - A List of Strings, Long IDs for "Thumbnails.getThumbnail()" from the phone's Image/Video content provider, or URIs of http addresses

+The constructor throws UnsupportedContentException - Per design only strings of local paths, Longs of thumb IDs, or URIs of remote media are supported

 Copyright 2012 Noah Seidman

 Licensed under the Apache License, Version 2.0 (the "License");